Hussainajhar8/tech257_aws/Advanced_AWS.md

    - Delete the AMI:
      1. Click on your AMI and select **Deregister AMI**.
       ![alt text](img/image-16.png)
-     2. Here we can see that we should delete the associated snapshot, copy the id and then proceed to delete the ami, after deleting the ami delete the snapshot.
+     2. Here we can see that we should delete the associated snapshot, copy the id and then proceed to delete the ami, after deleting the ami delete the snapshot.<br>
       ![alt text](img/image-17.png)
       ![alt text](img/image-18.png)
      3. Delete the associated snapshot by copying the snapshot ID, then clicking on it, selecting **Actions**, and choosing **Delete Snapshot**.
 Confirm the deletion.